thitemple/thecodingtemple.dev/_posts/2016-03-31-creating-typescript-typings-for-existing-react-components.md

 // ...
 ```

-First of, what is the **declare keyword**?
+First of, what is the **declare** keyword?
 Well, inside a d.ts file we cannot have *actual code*, just type definitions, so, we can't have a class, but we have to **declare** that a class exists and that's how we do it.

 Of course, a component extends from React.Component, and using TypeScript's generics we declare what is the type of the component's props (in this case SimpleSelectProps) and the component's state type (in this case any).